-07 / SAVJETODRŽAVANJE
+07 / SAVJETDIZEL

 EGR Valve

-If your car shakes at idle, start with a diagnostic scan.
+If your car shakes at idle, the fastest path to an answer is a diagnostic scan.
 A fault code reader often points to the exact cylinder or system causing the problem.
-If you do not have a scanner, pay attention to whether the vibrations change when you turn on the air conditioning, shift into gear, or give it a little gas.
-That helps narrow down the cause.
+But even without a scanner, pay attention to a few things.
+Does the shaking only happen on a cold engine or all the time?
+Only on gas or on petrol too?
+Does it get worse when you turn on the air conditioning or shift into gear?
+These details significantly narrow down the list of possible causes.

 Got a problem